mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 ### Summary

 SaveOptimizer is not always better than pure EF Core methods.
-EF Core contains tons of optimizations so for small operations likely is better.
-If you usually update more than 10 rows in one transaction then SaveOptimizer likely is better choice.
+EF Core contains tons of optimizations so for small operations and simple workloads likely is better.
+I noticed that range 1-100 for INSERT is unpredictable - almost each benchmark run produces different results.

 My advice is to compare results in your real environment.
 Honestly - the best choice for pure performance is leave EF Core for write operations at all and then write statements from scratch.
-But this library could bring serious performance benefits without big effort.
+But this library could bring serious performance benefits in many scenarios without big effort.

 All benchmarks uses serializable isolation level.

 ```
-// Benchmark Process Environment Information:
+BenchmarkDotNet=v0.13.1, OS=Windows 10.0.19042.1706 (20H2/October2020Update)
+Intel Core i7-8850H CPU 2.60GHz (Coffee Lake), 1 CPU, 12 logical and 6 physical cores
+.NET SDK=6.0.300
+  [Host]     : .NET 6.0.5 (6.0.522.21309), X64 RyuJIT
-// Runtime=.NET 6.0.5 (6.0.522.21309), X64 RyuJIT
+  Job-EAPHHZ : .NET 6.0.5 (6.0.522.21309), X64 RyuJIT

-// GC=Concurrent Workstation
-// Job: DefaultJob
+InvocationCount=20  IterationCount=20  LaunchCount=3
+UnrollFactor=1  WarmupCount=5
 ```

 ### Running